Where to Stay in Alicante 2023 – 8 Best Areas

 This area is a 15-minute drive east of the old town, or by tram no 4 and get off at the La Isleta stop.
 It’s less crowded and more reasonably priced than other areas, and accommodation comes in the form of small Beds and Breakfasts or apartments, ideal for couples or young families.

-Stay in Cabo de las Huertas if you enjoy hiking, you want to try adventure sports, you want to get away from the crowds, you’re looking for mid-range accommodation, you enjoy appreciating nature.
+Stay in Cabo de las Huertas if you enjoy hiking; you want to get away from the crowds, you’re looking for mid-range accommodation, you enjoy appreciating nature.

 Best Places to stay in Alicante in Cabo de las Huertas Area: